Sponsor MessageBecome a KQED sponsor

 Union negotiators say many of their proposals over the last 10 months have been rejected, including those regarding the sanctuary policy language and the emergency shelter housing program.

-But the union said the district’s raise proposal came with major concessions, including the end of a sabbatical program for longstanding members — and additional preparation periods for others who teach Advanced Placement classes — that they don’t want to give up.
-As for the district’s ideas for funding health care costs, Curiel said UESF never received any official proposal in writing.
+The union said the district’s raise proposal came with major concessions, including the end of a sabbatical program for longstanding members — and additional preparation periods for others who teach Advanced Placement classes — that they don’t want to give up.
+The union has indicated it will not accept a deal that doesn’t fully fund family health care.

-“As someone who’s born and raised here, I think the city is just an incredible place to raise a family, to have kids,” said Vanessa Hutchinson-Szekely, a physical education teacher at Roosevelt Middle School and a union member.
+“As someone who’s born and raised here, I think the city is just an incredible place to raise a family, to have kids,” Hutchinson-Szekely said.
 “I want our teachers to be able to stay in the city.”

 “We love our jobs.
 We love our kids,” she said.
 “We also just want to stay in San Francisco.”